vaishsalunke51433/Smart-Parking/README.md

-# Smart-Parking
+# Parking Android App
-Smart-Parking-Android-Application A smart Parking Android Application A Smart Parking System on android is developed to locate bike and car parking spots.
-XAMPP is used used for backend to fetch data from database.
+This app is for our college students to learn about the parking spot availability.